Showing posts with label friendship. Show all posts

 • When done right, it's like a dance - joyful.

 If I look back twenty years, most of the people, places and things have changed.
-They'd have changed no matter how hard I tried to keep them the way that I thought was best.
-If I wouldn't have been open to new people, places, things, and ideas - I would've missed out on much of the joy of life.
+They'd have changed no matter how hard I tried to keep them the way I thought best.
+If I wouldn't have been open to new people, places, things, and ideas - Id have missed out on much of the joy of life.

 Just for today...